What Is David Coverdale's Net Worth?

 Coverdale-Page

 In 1991, Coverdale began collaborating with Led Zeppelin guitarist Jimmy Page.
 Their partnership produced the 1993 album "Coverdale-Page."
-An international success, it reached number four in the UK and number five in the US, and became certified platinum.
+An international success, it reached #4 in the UK and #5 in the US and was certified platinum.
 Following a short tour in Japan, the pair ultimately parted ways.

 Whitesnake Return

 Coverdale formed a new Whitesnake lineup in 1994 to promote the release of a Greatest Hits album; however, after the tour, the band split up again.
-A little later, Coverdale released his album "Restless Heart," and took a brief hiatus from music.
+A little later, David released his album "Restless Heart" and took a brief hiatus from music.
 He returned in 2000 for his first solo album in 22 years, "Into the Light."

 Personal Life

-In 1974, Coverdale married Julia Borkowski; they had a daughter, Jessica, in 1978, and later divorced.
-Coverdale subsequently wed actress and former model Tawny Kitaen in 1989.
-Kitaen appeared in several of Whitesnake's music videos, including ones for "Here I Go Again" and "Still of the Night."
-Coverdale and Kitaen were divorced in 1991.
-Later, Coverdale married author Cindy Coverdale, with whom he has a son, Jasper.
+In 1974, Coverdale married Julia Borkowski; they had a daughter, Jessica, in 1978 and later divorced.
+In 1989, David married actress and former model Tawny Kitaen.
+Kitaen appeared in several of Whitesnake's music videos, including "Here I Go Again" and "Still of the Night."
+Coverdale and Kitaen divorced in 1991.
+Later, David married author Cindy Barker, with whom he has a son, Jasper.

-For over 20 years, Coverdale has lived in Incline Village, Nevada.
-In 2007, he became a US citizen.
+Coverdale has lived in Incline Village, Nevada, for over twenty years.
+He became a US citizen in 2007.